Something For Nothing – Writing Spec Scripts

 I have to say that, despite everything, I am somewhat excited by this prospect.
 As I said, a writer’s gotta write.

 Tamzin Rafn is a screenwriter and former Development Executive, represented by Independent Talent in the UK and WME in LA.
 She wrote ALBATROSS and worked in the main vein of script development in the UK at an organisation of note.
 No she cannot read your script, Industrial Scripts do that and do it well thanking ye kindly.
-You can follow Tamzin on Twitter, check out her IMDb profile, read more of her scribblings and tell her where to go in the comments box below…
+You can follow Tamzin on Twitter and you can check out her IMDb profile.